 The first and probably the most frequently forgotten factor concerns the devices themselves.
 Depending on the platform and version of available software, it’s useful to put together a list of devices on which the software will ultimately be installed.

-Those devices not only determine the user interface, but mainly how particular software layers will operate on older mobile devices.
+Those devices not only determine the user interface and later ways of showing data, but mainly how particular software layers will operate on older mobile devices.
 These can include devices with worse units (weaker processor, less RAM).
 You should also consider the availability of the devices, especially those older ones.
 Most frequently, programmers use simulators, additionally one or two mobile devices.
 This should be a warning signal for testers to start their tests with the oldest devices.

 Data-generating operations should be executed asynchronously – by not blocking the main thread, which is responsible for rendering the user interface.
 While downloading images, one should remember two things: to save them on the hard disk and about proper compression.